tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏多媒体引擎 GME/购买指南/日结后付费模式（新）_intl_en.md

 ## Voice Chat Service
 Voice chat is billed monthly by either voice duration or voice Peak Concurrent Users (PCU) as detailed below:
-- The sound quality is HD by default for services billed by voice duration.
-You can switch between HD and standard sound quality as needed.
+- The sound quality is HD by default for services billed by voice duration, and cannot be switched to standard.
 - The sound quality is standard by default for services billed by voice PCU, and cannot be switched to HD.
 - We recommend standard sound quality for battle and leisure games, and HD quality for voice live streaming and online karaoke.